raghib1992/Github/Git_command.md

 ## TO hide or remeber the changes without commit
 ```
 git stash
-git stash savez
+git stash save
 ```
-## to apply stash to same or different branch
+## to get recent stash to same or different branch, it remove the stash
 ```
 git stash pop
 ```
-## to apply stash to multiple branches
+## to apply stash to multiple branches, it keep the stash
 ```
 git stash apply
 ```